 The hub has delivered over 70 research projects that are supporting climate change adaptation across four priority areas:

 - human health and social impacts.

-Five Million Trees Initiative
+Five Million Trees Program

 Many other natural resource management programs incorporate a consideration of climate change and the development of resilience in their objectives and delivery.
 These include: